shanecoen/code-institute-portfolio-2/README.md

 * Resolved Bugs

 1. When playing this quiz on a desktop unit the answers for each question will increase in scale slighly when hovered upon.
 When using a mobile device (as it is touch screen) hover is not possible.
 This has meant that when the user selects an answer that option is currently staying enlarged when the next question is loaded.
-This enlargment is size will go away if the user touches somehwere else on screen but it is not feasible to expect the user to do this every time.
+This enlargment in size will go away if the user touches somehwere else on screen but it is not feasible to expect the user to do this every time.
 To resolve this issue this enlargement is now only available on larger screen sizes.

 * Unresolved Bugs